Maple Leaf Foods Inc. Multi-Year Accessibility Plan

 Maple Leaf Foods is committed to inclusive and accessible employment practices across all stages of the employment cycle to attract, retain, and accommodate people with disabilities.
-The organization will take the necessary steps to meet the employment regulations under the AODA relating to recruitment and selection, return to work, individual accommodation, workplace emergency response information, and performance management and talent development.
+The organization will take the necessary steps to meet the employment regulations under relevant accessibility legislation relating to recruitment and selection, return to work, individual accommodation, workplace emergency response information, and performance management and talent development.

 Recruitment, Selection, and Notice to Successful Applicants